annacuomo/Anna_PostDoc_notebooks/CheatSheets/R/cheatsheet_R.md

 beta = seq(from = 0.1, to = 1, by = 0.1)
 ```

+### note that sort by default excludes NAs, so may result in different vector lengths

 ## Analysis

 ### q-value (Storey method for multiple testing correction - FDR)